Learn to buy and sell antiques and collectibles

 Learn How To Sell On Ebay

-Go around your home and collect 15-20 items you no longer want in a clothes basket.
+Begin by going around your home and collecting 15-20 items you no longer want in a clothes basket.
 Anything you think is worth at least 5 dollars.
 Look for small items that will be easy to ship.
 That unwanted couch is going to be a bit hard to ship.
 You will be better off giving it to Goodwill.

 You will also need a table adjacent to your computer with adequate lighting.
 See my eBay Images Made Easy Free Report for instructions on how to put pictures on eBay.